qfast-io/qfast-io.github.io/_portfolio/MoMRA/MoMRA Collective Housing Inspections.md

 ---
 layout: content
-description:The MoMRA Inspection project aims to streamline the process of inspecting workers' housing by generating visits, scheduling them, and assigning them to inspectors
+description: The MoMRA Inspection project aims to streamline the process of inspecting workers' housing by generating visits, scheduling them, and assigning them to inspectors
 author: Mawaziny
 published_at: 2021-08-01
 order: 2